Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 Can't decide between infrared and traditional steam?
 A hybrid sauna gives you both in one unit — eliminating the debate entirely.
 Finnmark's Trinity series is a true 3-in-1: full spectrum infrared heating, a traditional electric heater for steam (löyly), and red light therapy, all in one compact cabinet.

 Use infrared on weekday mornings for a quick deep-heat session, then fire up the steam heater on weekends for a full Finnish-style experience.
-The flexibility is what makes hybrids worth the premium over a standalone infrared unit.
+The flexibility is what makes the Trinity worth the premium over a standalone infrared unit.

-Like the infrared models, Finnmark hybrids plug into a standard 120V outlet.
-The build quality is identical — FSC-certified Western Canadian cedar interiors and Thermal Plus Aspen exteriors.
+Both Finnmark Trinity models plug into a standard 120V outlet.
+FSC-certified Western Canadian cedar interiors with Thermal Plus Aspen exteriors.
 If you want the most versatile indoor sauna without buying two separate units, the Trinity series is the most cost-effective path to having it all.

 If you want the authentic Finnish sauna experience — high heat (170°F–200°F), steam from throwing water on hot stones, and the ritual of löyly — an indoor traditional sauna is the move.
 These are DIY assembly kits designed to fit in a basement, spare room, master bathroom, or dedicated sauna room.